PLACES TO VISIT

 Bewl WaterSet in the Weald of Kent, an Area of Outstanding Natural Beauty, it is the largest area of inland water in the South East of England.

 Sailing, windsurfing, a long cycle path round perimeter (summer only), picnic sites, walks, birdwatching, cafeteria.
-Car parking charges reduced this year to £8.00 per car.
+Car parking charges has now been reduced this year to £2.00 per car.